 I looked at Gabbie, who seemed equally stunned by the scene, judging by the lines on her forehead.

-She said to me, ‘Shall we?’
+She said, ‘Shall we?’
 I nodded, and we joined the throng needling its way to the bottom of the ladder.
 Why?
 It was quite simple.
 Never had such a thing been seen, never would this opportunity arise again.
 And never was the promise so great or visible.

 We held hands as we were jostled by the crowd.
 When we reached the first step we thought to kiss each other, in celebration of the moment, but were pushed up by the momentum of the horde.
 So our last step on earth was unceremonious.
 I let Gabbie go before me, and, grabbing the stair rail behind her, I looked down and glimpsed a spot of the grass where the ladder rested.